-What is dosimetry?
+What is a TLD dosimeter?
 Dosimetry is the process of measuring radiation.
-Multiple instruments are available that detect and measure the presence of radiation found in a laboratory, handheld, or worn, like a dosimeter badge or ring from RadiationSafety.com.
+Multiple instruments are available that detect and measure the presence of radiation in a laboratory, handheld or worn, like a dosimeter badge or ring from RadiationSafety.com.

-A TLD dosimeter, or thermoluminescent dosimeter, is a passive radiation dosimeter and works by measuring ionizing radiation.
+A TLD dosimeter, or thermoluminescent dosimeter, is a passive radiation dosimeter that measures ionizing radiation.
 Ionizing radiation is caused by X-rays, gamma rays, beta particles, alpha particles, and other radioactive isotopes that carry enough energy to free electrons from their orbit around normally stable molecules.
 While this can cause damage to cells in living tissue, it also can be captured and measured in a well-designed environment, like in a dosimetry badge.
-In addition, ionizing radiation causes damage over time, so it is essential to monitor, limit and control how much a person is exposed to.
+In addition, ionizing radiation causes damage over time, so monitoring, limiting, and controlling how much a person is exposed to is essential.

 Invented by Professor Farringon Daniels of the University of Wisconsin-Madison in 1954, the TLD dosimeter requires heat to function.
-They are most useful for situations where information about radiation amounts needs to be precise but is not required immediately.
-TLD dosimeters can measure accumulated dosages to monitor potential health impact.
+They are most useful for situations where information about radiation amounts must be precise but not immediately required.
+TLD dosimeters can measure accumulated dosages to monitor potential health impacts.

 Pros and Cons of TLD Dosimeters